SSMG4/VHBB-Android-Revived/README.md

 >- Gradle 7.6.4 (automatically installed by Gradlew.bat or Android Studio)
 >- 4-6GB RAM minimum
 >- Have Android SDK installed and located in D:
->- Are running Windows or UNIX (preferably Windows 10/11 or for UNIX preferably Ubuntu 22.04 LTS)
+>- Are running Windows or UNIX (preferably Windows 10-11 or for UNIX preferably Ubuntu 22.04 LTS/OS X 11-12)
 >If not, this tutorial will help you setup the right environment and requirements.
 #### Windows Using Gradlew.bat
 - Open Windows Command Prompt